orangeduck/tgc/README.md

 automatically freed and instead will be manually freed by the user with `tgc_free`.
 Because roots are not automatically freed, they can exist in normally unreachable locations such as in the `static` data segment or in memory allocated by `malloc`.

+The flag `TGC_LEAF` may be specified to indicate that the allocation is a garbage collection _leaf_ and so contains no pointers to other allocations inside.
+This can benefit performance in many cases.
+For example, if allocating a large string there is no point the garbage collector scanning this allocation
+- it can take a long time and doesn't contain any pointers.

 Otherwise the `flags` argument can be set to zero.

 The `dtor` argument lets the user specify a _destructor_ function to be run just before the memory is freed.
 Destructors have many uses, for example they